 My son loves going to Nando’s.
-He loves the spicy piri piri sauce and challenged me to do a better job of it.
+He loves the spicy peri peri chicken and challenged me to do a better job of it.
 Not one to turn down a good challenge, I decided to give it a go.

-I already had a piri piri sauce recipe in a family cookbook that was handed down to me that my late grandfather called Brazilan Piri Piri.
+I already had a peri peri sauce recipe in a family cookbook that was handed down to me that my late grandfather called Brazilan Peri Peri.
 I’m not really sure what makes the sauce Brazilian as it has many of the same ingredients listed on Nando’s bottles.

 Whatever you call it, this is an excellent recipe for the summer barbecue.

-If the weather doesn’t play ball this recipe also works well cooked in the oven.
+If the weather doesn’t play ball this recipe also works well cooked in the oven which is what I did.
 You could also grill the chicken over direct heat so there are lots of alternatives if the British weather you down.

 I only marinated the chicken for three hours but marinating it over night would be better.
 It allows the flavours to develop.
 The piri piri sauce is used both as a marinade and it is also slathered over the cooked chicken.